<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Understand Your VA Home Loan Benefit

 Most military members know about their access to the VA Loan, but few know the details of how to get it and how to use it.
-But they should!
-The VA Loan is a powerful benefit of military service, and it offers affordable homeownership possibilities throughout the servicemember’s lifetime.
+The VA loan is a substantial benefit of military service, and it offers affordable homeownership possibilities throughout the service member’s lifetime.

-A VA Loan is a mortgage-backed by the federal government.
+A VA Loan is a mortgage backed by the federal government.
 A portion of the principal is guaranteed (insured) by the Department of Veterans Affairs.
-To encourage a bank, credit union, or lending institution to finance a military homebuyer, the Department of Veterans Affairs offers this insurance as long as specific guidelines are met.
+To encourage a bank, credit union, or lending institution to finance a military homebuyer, the Department of Veterans Affairs offers this insurance under specific guidelines.
 This guarantee makes it easier for banks to feel comfortable lending you the money you need.

 Who is eligible for a VA loan?